 In 2008 — a year into his MBA — the financial system crashed, which brought the many problems with firms’ accounting practices to the forefront.
 This sealed the deal for Gallemore: He was going to get a PhD in accounting.

 Soon after he received his MBA with a focus in corporate finance – and graduating first in his class – he joined UNC Kenan Flagler’s PhD accounting program.
-He started doing research on banks’ accounting practices, and learned from tax experts like Doug Shackelford, Meade H. Willis Distinguished Professor of Taxation and now dean, and Ed Maydew, David E. Hoffman Distinguished Professor of Accounting.
+He started doing research on banks’ accounting practices, and learned from tax experts like Doug Shackelford, former Meade H. Willis Distinguished Professor of Taxation and dean, and Ed Maydew, David E. Hoffman Distinguished Professor of Accounting.

 “I’ve been looking at regulation in light of the financial crisis,” he says.
 “A lot of people were talking about what we can do to mitigate the chances of this happening again.
 We had all these interesting questions that people didn’t have answers to.”